Marialdinha/TalentBridge/README.md

 ```
 <br />

-🚀 How to Run the Application
+🚀 How to Run the Application on the terminal

 Download or clone this repository to your local machine.
 Ensure you have the TalentBridge.png image file in the same directory as your script (for the login page banner).